hukun01/Runner-Stats/README.md

 I run 5 kilometers for every test! :-D

------- master branch is for displaying statistics data for every run.
+------ path branch is for RunningBar.